croessner/nauthilus-website/docs/about/current-features.md

   - Dovecot authentication using a custom Lua backend
   - Cyrus-SASL authentication using the httppost-backend
   - Support for mail protocols (IMAP, POP3, SMTP, LMTP, Sieve)
-  - Support for web applications via OAuth2/OpenID Connect
+  - Native Identity Provider (OIDC Authorization Code) and SAML2 for web applications

 - **Multiple Authentication Backends**
   - LDAP backend with support for OpenLDAP and Active Directory